New Search Bytes — every confirmed Google update & AI-search move on one timeline. Zero noise. Track it →

 It runs 26 deterministic signals across 7 weighted dimensions: Alignment (18%), Substance (22%), Architecture (16%), Style (8%), Framing (14%), Proof (14%) and Technical & Crawl (8%).
 Each signal returns a 0–100 score with a plain-English explanation of what was detected and a fix to apply.
 The composite is your LLM-Ready score; you also get separate GEO, AEO and SEO sub-scores.

 The tool renders the page, then evaluates it against the 26 signals.
 Each signal returns a 0–100 score; dimensions are weighted (Substance 22%, Alignment 18%, and so on) into one composite index, plus separate GEO, AEO and SEO sub-scores.
-Fixes are ranked by impact — the gap on each signal multiplied by the dimension’s weight — so the top suggestion is always the highest-leverage one.
+Fixes are ranked by impact (the gap on each signal multiplied by the dimension’s weight), so the top suggestion is always the highest-leverage one.

 An SEO audit tells you why a page won’t rank.
-A GEO page analyser tells you why an LLM won’t cite it.
+A GEO content checker tells you why an LLM won’t cite it.
 The signals overlap on technical basics (single H1, schema, canonicals) but diverge sharply on content shape: entity density, claim-style headings, liftable first sentences, comparative framing and verifiable proof.
 A page can pass Lighthouse SEO and still be invisible inside ChatGPT, Claude, Gemini and Perplexity answers.

 Some sites block automated fetches or require JavaScript to render.
 If a URL returns empty or blocked, open the page, use View Source, copy the HTML, and switch to PASTE HTML mode for an exact analysis.